Jawz84/Blog/PowerShell Contributing.md

 ### 7. Write Pester tests

-> Requires
+> :memo: Requires
 >
 > - GitHub account
 > - Sign [Microsoft Contributor License Agreement](https://cla.opensource.microsoft.com/)
 > - Git and some knowledge of it
 > - Knowledge of GitHub workflow (fork > clone > PR)
 > - Know how to run tests
-> - Pester 4.2 or higher
+> - Pester 4.8 or higher
 > - Pester knowledge

 Within the PowerShell project, many parts are tested automatically.
 A big part of that is done with Pester.
 See [here](https://github.com/PowerShell/PowerShell/tree/master/test/powershell).

+> :information_source: At the time of writing, Pester version 4.8.0 is used in the PowerShell project [`build.psm1` module](https://github.com/PowerShell/PowerShell/blob/a335063f1cb6596636031c2dc064fdf29924c5a7/build.psm1#L666).
+This version pin will change in the future, as new versions of Pester become available.

 Many Cmdlets could use better or more extensive tests to verify they keep working correctly if someone changes them in the future.
 So the Pester tests for CmdLets are kind of a safeguard against regression.